SorellaLabs/brontes/book/mev_inspectors/cex-dex-quotes.md

 The core insight is that CEX-DEX arbitrageurs, whether they are trading against on-chain AMMs and hedging instantaneously on a more-liquid centralized exchange or just using the deepest centralized exchange as an accurate oracle that they can utilize to repeatedly extract AMM liquidity at better-than-true price, are taking on-chain liquidity preferentially based on the instantaneous CEX price.

-The initial CEX-DEX inspector filter thus looks at all AMM swaps with relative execution prices that are favorable (above a $1.5 in profit after gas for unknown addresses, and positive pnl for know searchers, searchers with more than 20 profitable cex-dex arbs with pnl greater than 1.5 each) to the instantaneous centralized exchange mid sprice at the most liquid centralized exchange for that given asset pair.
+The initial CEX-DEX inspector filter thus looks at all AMM swaps with relative execution prices that are favorable (above a $1.5 in profit after gas for unknown addresses, and positive pnl for know searchers, searchers with more than 20 profitable cex-dex arbs with pnl greater than 1.5 each) to the instantaneous centralized exchange mid price at the most liquid centralized exchange for that given asset pair.
 This implies that the instantaneous markout to centralized exchanges is always positive for a CEX-DEX arb (or else, if they're trading on some directional alpha, it would make sense for them to employ the same strategy on the centralized exchange given their sophistication).

 But, the arbitrageurs favorable on-chain swap also leaks some ex-post information that affects true price.
 We thus need to determine the optimal markout time to determine the expected true value of these arbitrages.
 Note that, given we're operating on a true value basis, we're able to compare the extraction from on-chain LPs from arbitrageurs _irrespective_ of the specific strategy that the arbitrageur is running (of which, there are several).